HPS714 - Studies in Psychopathology

 1 x 3 hour class per week

-This unit will encourage the integration of relevant physiological, psychological, family and social factors so as to form a broad biopsychosocial perspective to understanding psychopathology.
-Issues related to classification and diagnosis will be covered, with a particular emphasis on a critical evaluation of DSM-5 and ICD-10 as diagnostic tools.
-Within this multidimensional integrative perspective, there will be an initial examination of the history of psychopathology, and issues related to classification and diagnosis.
+This unit will encourage the integration of relevant physiological, psychological, family, social, and cultural factors so as to form a broad biopsychosocial perspective to understanding psychopathology.
+Within this multidimensional integrative perspective, there will be an initial examination of the history of psychopathology, and issues related to classification and diagnosis, with a particular emphasis on a critical evaluation of DSM-5 and ICD-10 as diagnostic tools.
 A range of specific disorders will be considered, using a lifespan approach to psychopathology.
 Current etiological theories and conceptual models for each disorder will be considered through a critical examination of relevant research, along with overlap among the symptoms for the different disorders, and the use of differential diagnosis.

 Assessment task 1: Assignment (2000 words) 30%

 Assessment task 2: Objectively Structured Clinical Examination (OSCE) 20%